silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/02_configuring_your_schema.md

     # your schemas here
 ```

-Let's populate schema that is pre-configured for us out of the box, `default`.
+Let's populate a schema that is pre-configured for us out of the box, `default`.

 **app/_config/graphql.yml**
 ```yml